ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-    there are three Passport Visas that meet the criteria on one Passport but they use 3 different "sub" values ("sub1", "sub2", "sub3"), then **any** of the following, if from a trusted issuers and sources, may allow these Passport Visas to be combined (here shown without the REQUIRED URI-encoding in order to improve readability of the example).
+    there are three Passport Visas that meet the criteria on one Passport but they use 3 different "sub" values ("sub1", "sub2", "sub3"), then **any** of the following, if from a trusted issuers and sources, may allow these Passport Visas to be combined (shown with JSON payload only and without the REQUIRED URI-encoding in order to improve readability of the example).

     1. One Passport Visa that links 3 Passport Visa Identities together.